onealmond/hacking-lab/pragyan/guessing-game/writeup.md

-The program ask us to input 10 numbers, then it do calculation with these 10 numbers, check the result with bytes stored in ``match``.
+The program asks us to input 10 numbers, then it do calculation with these 10 numbers, check the result with bytes stored in ``match``.
 Decompile the program with ``r2``, we are able to take a look into how the calculation works.

 ```